 3. Thermostat issues.
 Inaccurate settings or problems with your thermostat may be easy enough to fix.
 In case of a damaged or faulty thermostat, replace it with a new unit.

 4. Rumbling noise coming from the boiler.
 The rumbling sound coming from the boiler is also called kittling.
 This is not a good sign because it is a common indicator that there is a problem with the boiler.
 A professional technician will most likely clean the boiler to fix the issue.
 If the problem persists, it could be time to replace the unit.

 If your residential boiler is already on its last legs, there are three things you should consider before buying a replacement.

 • Size.
 The size of a residential boiler depends on the climate in your area.
 For a warmer climate, the size should be around 40 BTU per square foot.
 If you live in a moderate climate location, 35 BTU per square foot should suffice, while 50 BTU per square foot is best for cold climates.

 • Venting style.
 Boilers with direct venting through a chimney is suitable for closed in areas.
 On the other hand, if the boiler features a venting style that forces air through the system, you need to locate the boiler in an open area.

 • Efficiency.
 Around 89% energy-efficiency is moderate enough.
-But if you are looking for more energy savings, always aim for higher energy-efficiency rating of at least 90%.
+But if you are looking for more energy savings, always aim for a higher energy-efficiency rating of at least 90%.

-Since you are investing on a new residential boiler, you might want to make energy-efficiency a priority.
+Since you are investing in a new residential boiler, you might want to make energy-efficiency a priority.
 A high-efficiency gas boiler may seem slightly more expensive up-front, but it is certainly possible to recoup this investment after several years of use.
 Furthermore, high-efficiency boilers also have a longer lifespan.

 Image Copyright: Igor Zakharevich / 123RF Stock Photo